KerrySteele-Jones/python-bootcamp-project/README.md

 - Planned and implemented prompt questions: define a **define a list of questions** and hand them to **prompt** [prompt returns a list of **answers**] (pypi.org)
     💻 using dictionaries in W3C to test
 - Testing questions showed up an error that my version of Python would not work with PyInquirer, moved to InquirePy - change my queston syntax to name = inquirer.text(message="What's your name:").execute() (https://inquirerpy.readthedocs.io/en/latest/)
+- used a fstring to pull in and write all the headings and titles for the readme file.
+- created a function that uses file write.
+- imported the file write function into main_start.py and added write.file at the end to make it!

+I DID A THING 🎉🤪

 ## Useful links that helped with assignment
 https://pypi.org/project/PyInquirer/